 How do you like to relax?

-I used to mountain bike, but my wife and I serve as unpaid Uber drivers for our four kids — ages 10, 11, 15 and 17.
-They are all involved in sports — football, baseball, volleyball and water ball.
+I used to mountain bike, but now my wife and I spend our time enjoying our four kids — ages 10, 11, 15 and 17 and the various activities and sports they participate in.

 What might surprise people?